 Getting girls in the classroom is a focus for several tech-forward school districts across the country.
 Dr. Michael Lubelfeld, the superintendent of Deerfield Public Schools in Illinois, and a member of AASA’s Digital Consortium, has acquired a reputation as a technology innovator.
 And this is a topic he is passionate about.
 Lubelfeld has successfully increased the number of girls in computer science, garnering a lot of attention for his school district.

 He’s found that a combination of community involvement, the presence of female mentors, and support from the school board are critical to changing mindsets.
 He also believes that immersing both boys and girls in computer science at an early age, in all subjects, is extremely important to overcome the gender gap.
 His district is even discovering new ways of bringing coding into English classes.
-To expand the use of computer science in all classes, his staff recently completed two days of training with Kodable.

 He also pointed to the success of a lunchtime learning experience, “STEM for Girls,” which was run by mothers from the community with careers in computer science and engineering.
 Over 100 elementary school girls learned how to build robots, performed basic coding, and completed hands-on, creative experiments using electricity and magnetism.